TypeCobolTeam/TypeCobol/Documentation/COMPILATION_STEPS.md

 The `BeginNode` method triggers the check for variable definition, while the `VisitXXX` methods implement node-specific checks.

+As stated before, the diagnostics are stored inside `Node` instances, they are later collected using a dedicated visitor (see `CompilationUnit.AllDiagnostics` method).

 ## Step 7 Code analysis

 |Class|Method|Input|Output|